NathanViaud/epoc-hub/content/privacy.md

 # Privacy policy

-**Effective Date: [Insert Date]**
+**Effective Date: 14 May 2025**

-At ePhost, we are committed to protecting your privacy and ensuring the security of your personal data in compliance with the General Data Protection Regulation (GDPR).
+At ePoc Host, we are committed to protecting your privacy and ensuring the security of your personal data in compliance with the General Data Protection Regulation (GDPR).
 This Privacy policy explains how we collect, use, disclose, and safeguard your information when you use our services.

 ## 1. Information We Collect